Adobe-Android/cmake-vcpkg/README.md

 # cmake example
-An example CMake project to be used as a template
+An example CMake project leveraging vcpkg to be used as a template